tanjinadnanabir/qbosons-hackathon-qiskit-fall-fest-kolkata-2022/README.md

 Goal of the Hackathon Challenge: Finding the best test accuracy using one or more QML algorithms under the effect of noise.

+Task Description: Use a QML algorithm of your choice for classification using the well studied iris dataset.
+First, use a classical ML algorithm to find the test accuracy obtained in classical computers.
+Then use one or more QML algorithms of your choice to obtain the optimal test accuracy in an ideal noiseless scenario.
+The open challenge is to improve the test accuracy as far as possible in a noisy scenario.

 Team Qbosons

 Team Members: Vismay Joshi, Tanjin Adnan Abir, Abhishek Rawat, Rajat Lakhera, Suprabhat Sinha